atlassian/data-center-helm-charts/docs/CONFIGURATION.md

 ### `database.type`

-Jira and Confluence both require this value to be specified, which declares the "flavour" of database system being used.
+Jira and Confluence both require this value to be specified, this declares the database engine to be used.
 The acceptable values for this include:

 | Vendor | Jira | Confluence  |
 |---|---|---|